codr7/gapl/README.md

 g/>pl is a interpreted scripting language/toolkit designed to be embedded in and complement Go.

 ### status
-The functionality described in this document is implemented and verified to work but not much else at the moment.<br/>
-Any ideas for improvements are most welcome.
+The functionality described in this document is implemented and verified to work but not much else at the moment, any ideas for improvements are most welcome.

 ### syntax
 The provided syntax is relatively simple and trivial to customize/replace.